Curriculum Requirements

 Term Two | Credits: | |

-ARCH 702C | Health and Design Studio II: Health Prototypes | 6 |
+ARCH 702C | Health and Design Studio | 6 |

 Prerequisite: Prerequisites: ARCH 701C

-Corequisites: ARCH 752 This is the second Advanced Architecture Design Studio, ARCH 702C, in the Master of Science in Architecture, Health and Design program.
-This studio focuses on prototyping innovative configurations and material assemblages of spaces for health and wellness.
-This studio will be briefed by medical and design partners within other Schools and Colleges in NYIT, other academic partners in the New York City region, and industry collaborators with specific expertise to plug into the studio.
-Benefiting from introductory Lab workshops on alternative approaches to materiality, multidisciplinary design, computational and electronic augmentation, students will acquire further skills for a series of experimental design products in this semester.
-Knowledge gained in core seminars will be folded into the methodologies and products worked on in this semester.
-Informed by a complex set of briefing agencies, to prototype spaces, design work in this studio will be generated in relation to dynamic environmental qualities at various scales.
-This Second design studio is concerned with how spaces aligned to the constraints of disability, and confronting ableist biases for standard, normative body types, and the capacity for mobility and access.
-The outcomes of this studio will be a series of smaller scale design outcomes, as ergonomic and kinesiologic formations, leading to spatial networks, and ultimately, configured as a new institutional diagram.
+Corequisites: ARCH 752 This is a Health and Design Studio, ARCH 702C, in the Master of Science in Health and Design program.
+This studio focuses on the design and prototyping of innovative configurations and material assemblages of spaces for health and wellness.
+This studio is supported by clinical professionals and design consultants from other Schools and Colleges in NYIT, other academic partners in the New York City region, and industry collaborators with specific expertise to join the studio.
+Benefiting from introductory lab workshops on alternative approaches to materiality, multidisciplinary design, computational and technological augmentation, students acquire transformative skills for a series of experimental design products at many scales in this studio.
+Knowledge gained in core seminars is to be folded into the methodologies and products developed in this semester.
+Informed by a complex set of briefing agencies to prototype spaces, design work in this studio will be generated in relation to dynamic environmental qualities at various scales.
+This design studio is concerned with how spaces should be more responsive in regards to users with special abillities, and confronting practices with biases for standard, normative body types, and improving the capacity for mobility and access.
+The outcomes of this studio include a series of various scale design products, as ergonomic and kinesiologic formations, leading to spatial networks, and ultimately, configured as inclusive design.
 Classroom Hours - Laboratory and/or Studio Hours – Course Credits: 2-6-6 |

 ||

-ARCH 752 | Studio Workshop: Multidisciplinary Design | 3 |
+ARCH 752 | Multidisciplinary Design | 3 |

 ||

-ARCH 755 | Seminar III: Environmental Behavior and Design Intelligence | 3 |
+ARCH 755 | Environmental Behavior and Design Intelligence | 3 |

-This course, ARCH 755, introduces concepts and computational tools in the area of environmental qualities.
-Students will be introduced to a toolbox which can be applied to the measurement of problem-based environmental attributes of daylight and artificial light, color, temperature, air quality and flow, and other environmental attributes and their qualities, as well as a set of skills which simulate environmental behaviors in space.
-In a series of technical software tutorials, methods will be introduced, for the automating the generation of vast quantities options in relation to varying criteria and constraining parameters – or, optioneering – to map out a solution space of possibilities, rather than a single optimal solution.
-Introducing student to environmental qualities and their impact on human well-being, these notions are key concepts to base innovations in the architecture and design of healthcare spaces.
-In addition to learning simulation software applied to environmental qualities, this course is pedagogically organized to include seminar discussions around particular themes and readings, including nature, environments, atmosphere and design intelligence, as well as problem-based short design exercises, on a case study prototype, worked on in groups of students.
-Classroom Hours - Laboratory and/or Studio Hours – Course Credits: 3-0-3 |
+This course, ARCH 755, introduces concepts, computation, and tools with capacities to affect environmental qualities.
+Students will be introduced to a toolbox that can be applied to the measurement of people-based environmental attributes, daylight and artificial light, color, temperature, air quality, flows, and other environmental properties and their processes, as well as a set of skills that simulate environmental behaviors in space.
+In a series of technical software tutorials, methods are introduced for simulating options in relation to varying criteria and constraining parameters to map out a solution space of possibilities rather than a single optimal solution.
+Introducing students to environmental qualities and their impact on human well-being, these notions are key concepts to base innovations in the architecture and design of healthcare spaces.
+In addition to learning simulation software applied to environmental qualities, this course is pedagogically organized to include seminar discussions around particular themes and readings, including nature, environments, atmosphere, and design intelligence, as well as problem-based short design exercises on case studies, worked on in groups of students.
+Classroom Hours - Laboratory and/or Studio Hours – Course Credits: 3-1-3 |

 ||